Stony Head, Tasmania

-Stony Head is an Australian Army artillery range & training centre in the local government area (LGA) of George Town in the Launceston LGA region of Tasmania.
+Stony Head is an Australian Army artillery range and training centre in the local government area (LGA) of George Town in the Launceston LGA region of Tasmania.
 The range locality is about 29 km north-east of the town of George Town.
 The 2016 census recorded a population of nil for the state suburb of Stony Head.

 History

 Stony Head is a confirmed locality.

 The Australian Army has used the site as an artillery range since 1966.
 The Australia Government formally acquired the area in 1997.
 The host unit for the range was 16th Field Battery, Royal Australian Artillery, an Australian Army Reserve unit based in Tasmania until 2013.
 Maintenance and facility construction is undertaken by the Royal Australian Engineers.
 It has also been used by the 2nd Force Support Battalion reserves and local Australian Army Cadets units.

 In 1969 a dirt airstrip was constructed capable of landing Royal Australian Air Force Caribou transport planes that was later extended to accommodate the C-130 Hercules to provide supply missions to the range.
 It has been used occasionally by local flying clubs via arrangement with the military.